fall inside a hole

 The intermediate car's pantograph is molded into the body shell, unlike the later 0 series and other newer Plarails that use the same style of pantograph.
 The intermediate and tail cars' shells are glued to the chassis, making replacing couplings or wheels a pain (if not impossible without destroying the plastic).
 Wheels are held in with metal holders similar to the power car.
 The fragility of the coupling system as well as the inability to replace them both helped influence the development of the improved coupling systems and car chassis used since.

 Around 1970 (if not late 1969) the molding of the upper body of the power and tail car of the 0 series was updated to look more like the production 0 series instead of the prototype 1000 series with rectangular door windows, although the original intermediate car molding remained.
 This is considered to be the "second generation" Hikari, as it was the first time the main body shell molds were changed.
-This version of the 0 series returned to a front-mounted power switch that stuck out from the chassis similar to the first generation drive system instead of the roof like the second generation drive system.
-The couplings were updated to the thicker 1970s style and the integrated rear couplers were changed for the early rotating loop types.
-In 1972 this version of the 0 series was released in a new style of box.
+This version of the 0 series returned to a front-mounted power switch that stuck out from the chassis similar to the first generation drive system (although through a slit in the chassis rather than a cutout in the body shell) instead of the roof like the second generation drive system.
+The gearboxes were all-metal and more similar and of the type used on many other 1970s trains.
+The couplings were updated to the thicker early 1970s style and the integrated rear couplers were changed for the early full loop types.
+In 1971 this version of the 0 series was released in a new style of box.
 These Hikaris used the more widely-used old power gearboxes.
 Early examples of this generation of 0 series use the gear drive system while later ones use the black rim-drive drums.